aws/aws-sdk-php-zf2/README.md

 ## Usage

 You can get the AWS service builder object from anywhere that the ZF2 service locator is available (e.g. controller classes).
-The following example instantiates an Amazon DynamoDB client and creates a table in DynamoDb.
+The following example instantiates an Amazon DynamoDB client and creates a table in DynamoDB.

 ```php
 public function indexAction()